thesathwik/eazy-Driving/driving-school-platform/server/DEPLOYMENT.md

-# Deploy EAZYDRIVING Backend to Production
+# Deploy EEZYDRIVING Backend to Production

 This guide will help you deploy the backend to **Railway** with **MongoDB Atlas** database.